Faculty

 Finance and Operations Administrator

-Marie brings her extensive knowledge and skills in UW operational processes and finance management to BHCore operations.
+Marie Bolstad brings her extensive knowledge and skills in UW operational processes and finance management to BHCore operations.
 She is the finance and operations administrator for three research and innovation centers at the UW School of Social Work, including BHCore.
 Marie holds a BA in German language from Gonzaga University and an MPA from the UW's Evans School of Public Policy & Governance.

 Jen Kitajo